carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 The `filter` operator allows you to get only the items emitted by a channel that satisfy a condition and discarding all the others.
 The filtering condition can be specified by using either a

-* regular expression,
+* a regular expression
-* a literal value,
+* a literal value
 * a data type qualifier, e.g. Number (any integer,float ...), String, Boolean
 * or any boolean statement.